ArtemPindrus/UnityExtended.Core/README.md

 - [EditorAttributes](https://github.com/v0lt13/EditorAttributes)

 # Supported versions:
-- Unity 2022.3
 - Unity 6+

-I haven't tested versions prior to 2022.3.

-Unity 6 presented some good API changes, so I try to accommodate to both APIs with conditional compilation, but if you encounter compilation errors on 2022.3, let me know.

 # Modules
 Some parts of package are optional and are installed separately.